Embeddings

 * "best-selling music artists"

-For a human, it is easy to tell that "Michael Jackson" and "best-selling music artists" are related, while "AI Model Hub" is not.
+For a human, it is straightforward to tell that "Michael Jackson" and "best-selling music artists" are related, while "AI Model Hub" is not.

 **Embeddings**, a core concept in modern foundation models, provide an effective way for machines to perform this kind of semantic comparison.
 An embedding is a numerical vector representation of a text, where the key property is this: **semantically similar texts have similar vectors.**